Patli Union

 Patli Union Parishad (পাটলী ইউনিয়ন পরিষদ) is a union parishad under Jagannathpur Upazila of Sunamganj District in the division of Sylhet, Bangladesh.
 It has an area of 32.52 square kilometres and a population of 21,383.

 Geography

 Patli Union shares borders with the Kolkolia Union in the west, Mirpur Union in the east, Bhatgaon, Chhatak in the north, and Jagannathpur Pourashava in the south.
 It has an area of 32.52 square kilometres.

 History

 The union is named after the village of Patli in the Union.
 There was a time when its Rusulganj Bazar was nicknamed the soul centre (pran-kendro) of Sunamganj.
 Ayub Ali Master, a member of the Patli Union Parishad, renamed his village of Achol to Hason-Fatehpur in the late 20th century.
-Furthermore, Phir Shah Kalu decedent relocated from Biswanath and reside in the village of Patli which was than predominantly elite Hindu people residing in Patli village later migrated elsewhere selling their lands and homes to Muslim people whom settled in Patli.

 Administration

 The union parishad has 9 wards, 29 mouzas and 50 villages.